Cangaço: Types of banditry

-By the mid 19th century in that region, there were two main groups of loosely organized armed outlaws: the jagunços, mercenaries who worked for whoever paid their price, usually land-owners who wanted to protect or expand their territorial limits and also deal with farm workers; and the cangaceiros, "social bandits", who had some level of support from the poorest population.
+By the mid-19th century in that region, there were two main groups of loosely organized armed outlaws: the jagunços, mercenaries who worked for whoever paid their price, usually land-owners who wanted to protect or expand their territorial limits and also deal with farm workers; and the cangaceiros, "social bandits", who had some level of support from the poorest population.
 The 1920s and 1930s saw the height of cangaceiro activity, with the most prominent bands numbering up to as many as 100 bandits.
-The bandits often behaved well to the poorer sections of society performing acts of charity, buying goods for higher than usual prices from small shopkeepers and giving free parties ("bailes").
+The bandits often behaved well to the poorer sections of society, performing acts of charity, buying goods for higher than usual prices from small shopkeepers and giving free parties ("bailes").
 In contrast, the wealthy were robbed, targeted for forced monetary contributions (extortion) and were often kidnapped and held to ransom.
 The cangaceiro bands were sheltered by helpers within the population, who also provided information which helped them escape from police forces, known as volantes, sent by the government to destroy them.
 The poorer inhabitants of the backlands of the Brazilian Northeast were generally badly treated by the paramilitary police, and often preferred the presence of cangaceiro bands in their settlements.

 Lampião

 The most famous cangaceiro of them all, the one who is often associated with the whole history of the cangaço, was a man called Virgulino Ferreira da Silva, also known as "Lampião" ("Oil Lamp", because, he could fire a lever-action rifle so quickly that it looked like he was holding a lamp).
 He began when he was just a boy, amongst vendetta plots of the Pereira and Nogueira-Carvalho families.
 When his parents were killed because of these disputes, some of his brothers ran away, but Antônio, Livino, and Ezequiel followed Virgulino into the cangaço.

-Seen as a mixture of hero and bandit, Lampião became one of the most representative icons of Brazil.
+Seen as a mixture of hero and bandit, Lampião became one of the most representative icons of the Northeastern region.

 Wandering around Santa Brígida, in the state of Bahia, he met Maria Alia da Silva (a.k.a.
 Maria de Déia), wife of shoemaker Zé de Nenê.
 Later she would be better known as Mrs. Lampião, Maria Bonita (literally "Pretty Maria").

-Lampião was killed by the police in 1938, in Sergipe, next to the state limits of Sergipe and Alagoas, when an informer, Joca Bernardes gave away their location to the police.
+Lampião was killed by the police in 1938, in Sergipe, next to the state limits of Sergipe and Alagoas, when an informer, Joca Bernardes, gave away their location to the police.
 A massive offensive led to bloodshed, and eleven members of the band were killed: Lampião, Maria Bonita, Luís Pedro, Mergulhão, Enedina, Elétrico, Quinta-Feira, Moeda, Alecrim, Colchete and Macela.
 Forty others in the band managed to escape.

 Coiteiros

 Coiteiros were people who helped the cangaceiros, giving them shelter and food.
-They did this for many reasons – they could be relatives of a cangaceiro, friends, ex-neighbours, or simply had some interest in their power, or they were afraid of them.
+They did this for many reasons – they could be relatives of a cangaceiro, friends, ex-neighbours, simply had some interest in their power, or were afraid of them.